Max Brosmer: Minnesota Vikings

 Brosmer signed with the Minnesota Vikings as an undrafted free agent on April 26, 2025.

-After a successful preseason, Brosmer made the initial 53-man roster on August 26, 2025.
+After a successful preseason, Brosmer made the initial 53-man roster on August 26.
 He was one of the seven undrafted free agents that made the Vikings roster.

-He made his first regular season appearance on September 21, 2025 versus the Cincinnati Bengals.
-Brosmer went 2 for 4 for 29 yards becoming the first starting quarterback from the University of Minnesota to play quarterback in the NFL since 2002.
+He made his first regular season appearance on September 21, against the Cincinnati Bengals.
+Brosmer went 2-for-4 for 29 yards becoming the first starting quarterback from the University of Minnesota to play quarterback in the NFL since 2002, and the first University of New Hampshire quarterback to ever take a snap in the NFL.